wix-incubator/logkitten/README.md

 Stream Android and iOS logs without Android Studio or Console.app, with programmatic Node.js API for log analysis.

-> This is a Wix fork of the original [logkitten](https://github.com/zamotany/logkitten) project.
+> This is a Wix Incubator fork of the original [logkitty](https://github.com/zamotany/logkitty) project.

 ## Installation